 The primary attraction point for Big Beach is its undeveloped aesthetic and wide-open spaces.
 No matter how crowded the beach is, you will always find space and privacy to spend quality time!
 To see epic views of the huge beach below, climb up the rocks on the north side of the beach.

-As an added bonus, you can also kayak your way from Big Beach all the way to Turtle Town!
+You can also kayak from Big Beach to Turtle Town as a bonus!

 Also known as Puu Olai, Little Beach is Maui’s most famous nude beach, often serving as a hotspot for nude sunbathing.